Prisma Plugin for Godspeed

 Generate CRUD APIs

-You can generate the CRUD API'S enter the below command:
+You can generate the CRUD API'S by entering the below command:

 godspeed gen-crud-api

-• This command will generate the crud apis based on the sample prisma schema provided at ./src/datasources/mongo.prisma
+This command will generate the crud apis based on the sample schema provided at ./src/datasources/schema.prisma

 Sample API